BernardQuatermass/exim-wiki/InformationGathering.md

 The Exim Sending Code
 ---------------------

-In this example we have Exim servers configured to send simple on line messages to a central location that is gathering the status of IP addresses.
+In this example we have Exim servers configured to send simple one line messages to a central location that is gathering the status of IP addresses.
 The message will look like this